MaWoe/liskov-and-abstract-factory/README.md

 }
 ```

-... which means we have to accept an unnecessarily vague supertype of `BlueDataHolder` as parameter.
+... which means we have to accept the unnecessarily vague `AbstractDataHolder` supertype as parameter.

 ## Solutions

-So far, the only solution I come up with is down-casting the abstract `dataHolder` parameter to its concrete type at runtime (see `barbara.blueFactory.BlueDataProvider.applyDataToDataHolder` as an example) which feels like an architectural smell.
+So far, the only solution I can come up with is down-casting the abstract `dataHolder` parameter to its concrete type at runtime (see `barbara.blueFactory.BlueDataProvider.applyDataToDataHolder` as an example) which feels like an architectural smell.

 Any better solutions?